sjlpgh/emectron/README.md

 # Emectron
-Acorn Electron Emulator with Voxbox emulation
+An Acorn Electron Emulator with Voxbox emulation